DanDon01/call-in-sick-bot/README-masterplan.md

 │   └── style.css           # (Optional) CSS for styling the page
 ├── templates/
 │   └── index.html          # HTML template for the main interface
-├── speech_recognition.py   # Module: handles audio transcription with Whisper
-├── voice_generation.py     # Module: handles text augmentation and TTS generation with ElevenLabs └── (maybe tests/ or sample_audio/ for future tests or assets if needed)
+├── voice_generation.py     # Module: handles text augmentation and TTS generation with ElevenLabs └── Progress.txt            # Record progress of AI Agent as it completes this masterplan
 ```

 ### Notes on Structure

 - The Flask app (`app.py`) will tie everything together: it will provide routes for the frontend page and an API endpoint to receive audio and return the generated sick-voice audio.
-- The logic is separated into two helper modules:
+- The logic helper module:
-  - `speech_recognition.py` – contains functions to load the Whisper model and transcribe audio input.
   - `voice_generation.py` – contains functions to prepare the text (insert coughs/sniffs) and to call ElevenLabs API to get the speech audio.
 - **Static files:** `index.html` will be served to the user.
 It will include `script.js` for recording functionality.
 The recorded audio will likely be sent to the backend as a blob (e.g. via a form upload or AJAX).
 - **Configuration:** `.env` (not committed to repo) will store sensitive keys like `ELEVENLABS_API_KEY`.
 The `.env.example` will document what variables are needed without the actual values.
-- **Dependencies:** `requirements.txt` will include Flask, elevenlabs, openai-whisper, python-dotenv, etc., to allow easy installation.
+- **Dependencies:** `requirements.txt` will include Flask, elevenlabs, python-dotenv, etc., to allow easy installation.

 ### GitHub Best Practices